How to Explore South Lake Union, Seattle’s Tech Hub: Our Tips For First-Time Visitors

 Lake Union Park

-Wander along the Historic Ships Wharf and admire the beautifully preserved boats.
-Watch people sailing model ships on the Model Boat Pond.
-This is the perfect spot to kick back and relax and take in some enchanting views.
+Before leaving, wander along the Historic Ships Wharf to admire the beautifully preserved boats.
+Watch people sailing model ships on the two-foot-deep and 100-foot-wide Model Boat Pond.
+(You can even rent a model boat from the center to get in on the action yourself!)

 Museum of History & Industry (MOHAI)

 Learn about the region’s legacy of maritime innovation at the Museum of History & Industry (MOHAI).
-Located in the historic Naval Reserve Armory overlooking the lake, the maritime museum is a fantastic place to delve into the history of Seattle.
+Located in the historic Naval Reserve Armory overlooking Lake Union, this maritime museum is a fantastic spot for a quick Seattle history lesson.

-Stroll around the galleries at the Museum of History & Industry and find out about major events in Seattle’s history and how they shaped the city.
+On our visit to the Museum of History & Industry, we enjoyed strolling around the galleries to hear about major events in Seattle’s history and how they shaped the city.
 Read accounts of how early settlers tamed Seattle’s unforgiving landscapes to create a home.

 Museum of History & Industry

-Learn about the Great Seattle Fire of 1889 that destroyed downtown and the 2001 Nisqually Earthquake that shook the city to its core.
-You’ll also discover why Seattle is an attractive hub for tech giants like Google and Amazon.
+Learn about the Great Seattle Fire of 1889 that destroyed the “original” Downtown Seattle around Pioneer Square and the 2001 Nisqually Earthquake that shook the city to its core.
+You’ll also discover why Seattle is an attractive hub for tech giants like Amazon and Google.

 The Center for Wooden Boats

 If you love the water and all things that float on it, then the Center for Wooden Boats shouldn’t be missed!
-Based in Lake Union Park, the Center for Wooden Boats is an amazing museum that brings historic wooden vessels back to life.
+Based in Lake Union Park, this historic maritime museum brings historic wooden vessels back to life.
 You can also rent these exquisitely restored vessels for the day or buy one if you have deep pockets!

 Center for Wooden Boats

-Spend a few hours browsing the museum’s fascinating exhibits that show the process of building and restoring these beautiful boats.
-You can watch shipbuilders in action and marvel at their superb craftsmanship.
+Spend a few hours browsing the fascinating exhibits at the Center for Wooden Boats that show the process of building and restoring these beautiful boats.
+Watch shipbuilders in action and marvel at their superb craftsmanship.

 After your visit, head down to the historic livery on the water and rent a boat to take out on the water.
 Aren’t you much of a sailor yet?
 Sign up for a few sailing lessons or join the Sunday Public Sail regatta manned by volunteer skippers.